 The impacts of competing vegetation on conifer seedlings have been well documented.
 Ponderosa pine (Pinus ponderosa) survival was dramatically increased by controlling bear clover (Chamabatia foliolosa).
 Tappeiner & Radosevich (1982) demonstrated that in areas where bear clover was not controlled, ponderosa pine survival ranged from six to twelve percent survival compared to eighty to one hundred percent where it was removed.
 The same study also predicted wood volume losses of 75 percent by age 50 if bear clover was not controlled.
 Fisk (1984) also estimated volume losses of up to 70 percent in mixed conifer forests where bear clover was not controlled.
 Oester et al. (1995) showed survival increased from 18 percent to 63 percent and stem volume increased from 39 cubic centimeters to 819 cubic centimeters in ponderosa pine five years after planting from a single application of hexazinone compared to untreated controls in northeastern Oregon.
 In a study by White & Newton (1989) ponderosa pine growth was substantially reduced by manzanita ground cover as low as 20 to 30 percent.
-Powers (1999) showed a threefold gain in stem volume averaged over all sites using herbicides compared to the Chapter 8: Forest Vegetation Management 5 non-treated controls eight years after treatment in the Garden of Eden Study.
-Ponderosa pine growth was reduced by 80 to 90 percent three years after planting when greenleaf manzanita cover reached 50 percent (Radosevich 1984).
+Powers (1999) showed a threefold gain in stem volume averaged over all sites using herbicides compared to the non-treated controls eight years after treatment in the Garden of Eden Study...
 Controlling competing vegetation is most important early in the life of a new forest.
 McDonald & Fiddler (2001) showed that delaying release treatments until four years after planting and then treating each year for the next three years did not significantly increase growth over the non-treated controls.
 Small trees that received release treatments during the first three years after planting were statistically larger McDonald & Fiddler (2001)" (excerpt from Chapter 8: Forest Vegetation Management by Ed Fredrickson and Mark Grey in the Reforestation Practices for Conifers in California)